mymikemiller/tjay/README.md

 # tjay

-Manages a YouTUbe playlist in two steps:
+Manages a YouTube playlist in two steps:

 1) Removing watched videos from the beginning of the playlist
 2) Adding videos to the end of the playlist as creators release them